This sponsored post features a product relevant to our readers while meeting our editorial guidelines for being objective and educational.

 - A working installation of WordPress

 Note: For the purposes of this tutorial I will assume you already have these, so I’ll just be focusing on the Elementor plugin.
-If you need help with any of these points we have a complete beginner’s guide to using WordPress which you can watch on the Tuts+ YouTube channel.
+If you need help with any of these points we have a free WordPress tutorial you can watch to get up to speed.

 Install the Elementor Plugin